vcilabs/touchpoint-kit-android-staging/README-prod.md

 TouchPointActivity.shared.configure(screenComponents, visitor)
 ```

+#### NOTE
+Do not leverage visitor attributes to pass personally identifying information (PII) into Touchpoint.
+To protect visitor privacy, do not pass data into Touchpoint that could be considered as personally identifiable information (PII).
+PII includes, but is not limited to, information such as social security numbers, personal home addresses, credit card numbers, financial account numbers, street address, etc.

 ### Triggering Banners and Pop-ups
 For Banner and Pop-up triggers you will just need to tell the SDK which screen is currently visible.
 To do this import the Touchpoint SDK using `import com.visioncritical.touchpointkit.utils.TouchPointActivity` and set the screen name, preferably in the `onCreate` function of an Activity.